 Here at Everything Entrepreneur, our purpose to tell stories that matter remains stronger than ever for network marketers and entrepreneurs.
-The year 2020 forced us too to pivot and grow, and we’re better for it, stronger at telling stories in new formats made by new voices that can educate, inform, and entertain on more platforms.
+This year forced us too to pivot and grow, and we’re better for it, stronger at telling stories in new formats made by new voices that can educate, inform, and entertain on more platforms.
 For that – and for our colleagues, partners, and creators who inspired us this year and give us optimism amid more uncertainty ahead – we say thank you.
 Here’s to a year of new stories, new impact, new creativity, new unity, and new optimism.
 And here’s wishing you a happy, healthy, and safe New Year in MLM, network marketing, direct selling, affiliate marketing, and entrepreneurship.

 Working with MLM Distributors who ask Questions In A Global Recession Network marketing is about networking with others, but there’s a caveat to “networking.”
 Find out about, Working with Distributors who ask Questions.
 Network marketing is essentially a powerful business model that companies use to distribute their products or services.
 They use the power of “word-of-mouth” advertising through people like you and I. In turn, we receive commissions.
 The most powerful aspect of network marketing comes through what’s called “Leveraged Income.”

 Leveraged income is built by having a team of distributors in your personal organization, which is called your “downline.”
 In network marketing, you earn commissions not only from yourself but also through everybody on your team.
 You are leveraging your efforts by using the help of others.
 This is very powerful and allows normal people like you and I to make celebrity type money.
 But, here’s the caveat (warning): Not everyone who joins your business will build their business. . .